Essay writing blog on DoMyWork

 Example research questions:

-These topics are strongest when supported by theory and organisational evidence.
+These topics work best when supported by both theoretical frameworks and real organisational examples.ed by theory and organisational evidence.

 Topic ideas include: